revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-133. Give examples of some companies that are using Hadoop structure?
+133.Give examples of some companies that are using Hadoop structure?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Aprrox.
-361 companies reportedly use Hadoop in their tech stacks, including Uber, Airbnb, and Shopify.
+Aprrox.361 companies reportedly use Hadoop in their tech stacks, including Uber, Airbnb, and Shopify.

 <details markdown="1"><summary> Explanation </summary>

 Here are five businesses successfully using Hadoop:

-- Marks and Spencer.
-In 2015, Marks and Spencer adopted Cloudera Enterprise to analyze its data from multiple sources. ...
+- Marks and Spencer.In 2015, Marks and Spencer adopted Cloudera Enterprise to analyze its data from multiple sources....
-- Royal Mail. ...
+- Royal Mail....
-- Royal Bank of Scotland. ...
+- Royal Bank of Scotland....
-- British Airways. ...
+- British Airways....
 - Expedia.

 </details>